 Onderdonk’s world – 100 years ago – was quite different from the world in which many of today’s kids grow up addicted to video games.
 More than half a billion people worldwide play screen-based games at least an hour a day — 183 million in the U.S. alone.
 Ninety-nine percent of boys under 18 and 94% of girls under 18 report playing video games regularly.
 The average young person racks up 10,000 hours of gaming by the age of 21.
 Five million gamers in the U.S. spend more than 40 hours a week playing games.

 Video games are big business, much bigger than the film industry.
-Innovation in gaming technology proceeds at an astonishing right.
+Innovation in gaming technology proceeds at an astonishing rate.
 Virtual reality technology has already arrived.
 The statistics of the American Software Association’s 2016 report on the habits of American gamers paints a picture of video game addiction:

 - 63 percent of U.S. households surveyed include at least one frequent gamer.